dotnet/diagnostics/documentation/tutorial/app_running_slow_highcpu.md

 > sudo perf report -f
 > ```

-Alternatively, you can also generate a flamegrah by using the following commands:
+Alternatively, you can also generate a flamegraph by using the following commands:

 > ```bash
 > git clone --depth=1 https://github.com/BrendanGregg/FlameGraph